SpringBoard Recovery provides effective treatment for substance use & mental health disorders.

-Executive inpatient centers offer high-end setting to accommodate busy professionals, which allow them to continue their work tasks while still at an inpatient treatment facility.
+Executive inpatient centers offer a high-end setting to accommodate busy professionals, which allows them to continue their work tasks while still at an inpatient treatment facility.

 This type of treatment is a good alternative for individuals with short-term or milder drug or alcohol abuse.